The Incredible Hulk: Ultimate Destruction: Plot

 Under the Devil Hulk's influence, the Hulk destroys civilian buildings and kills many innocents under the illusion that Samson is ordering him to destroy military locations.
-Samson, fearing the threat of an out-of-control Hulk, lures the Hulk into a military test site, where Ross faces the Hulk in a gigantic Hulkbuster mech.
+After fearing the threat of an out-of-control Hulk, Samson lures the Hulk into a military test site, where Ross faces the Hulk in a gigantic Hulkbuster mech.
 When the Hulk emerges victorious, Samson renders the Hulk unconscious with his hypnotic device.
 Banner is taken to the Vault, where Blonsky prepares to peel open Banner's mind in search of the secret to controlling gamma-based transformations.
 The agony of Banner's interrogation draws out the Devil Hulk's power, and the Hulk breaks free.
-Blonsky transforms into the Abomination when the Hulk corners him, exposing his identity to the military.
+Blonsky transforms into the Abomination when the Hulk corners him, exposing his identity to Samson and the military.
 Blaming the Hulk for ruining his life, the Abomination flees the Vault, as does the Hulk.
 Banner confronts Samson for betraying him, but forgives him when Samson reveals that he used Banner's captivity as a diversion to secure a vital component of the machine.
 As Samson makes the final adjustments, the Hulk defends the base from Ross's forces.
-Using the finished machine to venture into his own psyche, Banner defeats and banishes the Devil Hulk.
+Using the finished machine to venture into his psyche, Banner defeats and banishes the Devil Hulk.

 Meanwhile, the Abomination breaks into the Vault to retrieve Mission Directive.
-The Hulk follows him, but discovers that Mission Directive is Blonsky's now-deceased wife Nadia and their unborn child; following Nadia's diagnosis of ovarian cancer, Blonsky exposed her to gamma radiation as part of a government program influenced by Banner's previous research.
+The Hulk follows him, but discovers that Mission Directive is Blonsky's now-deceased wife Nadia and their unborn child; following Nadia's diagnosis of ovarian cancer, Blonsky exposed her to gamma radiation as part of a government program influenced by Banner's research.
 Blaming Banner for Nadia's death, the Abomination departs from the Vault and heads for the local dam, planning to destroy it and the city below.
 The Hulk and the military pursue the Abomination, but fail to prevent him from breaking the dam.
-As the Abomination disappears under the rushing current, the Hulk causes a landslide to stop the water and save the city.
-Despite this heroic act, Ross publicly blames the Hulk for the dam's destruction.
-Samson, lamenting this turn of events, offers his help again, but Banner turns him down, believing the world will never trust the Hulk, and he sets off on his own.
+As the Abomination disappears under the current, the Hulk causes a landslide to stop the water and save the city.
+Despite this heroic act, Ross publicly blames the Hulk for the dam's destruction to cover his mistakes.
+After lamenting this turn of events, Samson offers his help again, but Banner turns him down, believing the world will never trust the Hulk, and sets off on his own.